-- Schedule an appointment with an Admissions Advisor - 2.
-Complete the Pre-Application, Personal Interest Questionnaire, and Enrollment Application and sign receipt of Gainful Employment Disclosures. - 3.
-The applicant must submit an essay with a minimum of 500 words detailing his/her academic and career goals, how First Institute can assist with attaining these goals, and if any obstacles were encountered during the previous enrollment (i.e. academic, personal and/or scheduling difficulties), how such obstacles to academic success will be addressed and overcome given the opportunity for re-enrollment at First Institute. - 4.
+- 1. Schedule an appointment with an Admissions Advisor. - 2.
+Complete the Enrollment Application. - 3.
+Meet with financial aid to resolve any outstanding balance from a previous enrollment. - 4.
+The applicant must submit an essay with a minimum of 500 words detailing his/her academic and career goals, how First Institute can assist with attaining these goals, and if any obstacles were encountered during the previous enrollment (i.e. academic, personal and/or scheduling difficulties), how such obstacles to academic success will be addressed and overcome given the opportunity for re-enrollment at First Institute. - 5.
 Applicants are also required to schedule and complete an in-person interview with an executive staff member.